TheCandidStartup/TheCandidStartup.github.io/_drafts/vaillant-heat-pump-cold-weather.md

 tags: gear home-assistant
 ---

 We had a cold snap here in the UK.
-Over a few days, temperatures dropped from consistently over 10°C to days at or below freezing.
-Perfect weather for dialing in a heat pump.
+Over a few days, temperatures dropped from consistently over 10°C, to days at or below freezing.
+Perfect weather for dialing in a [heat pump]({% link _posts/2025-10-27-vaillant_arotherm_heat_pump.md %}).

 # Weather Compensation